 We think the first option is best, but the second is a more natural fit as the ideas developed over time.

-You might also want to know that The Conjuring films are available to rent and buy on Blu-Ray and DVD.
+You might also want to know that The Conjuring movies are available to rent and buy on Blu-Ray and DVD.
 The Conjuring 1 and 2 comes as a boxset, and if you need to catch up on the Annabelle movies before you head to the cinema there’s also the first Annabelle DVD as well as Annabelle Creation.
-There’s no ultimate boxset with all of the films together – yet.
+There’s no ultimate boxset with all of the movies together – yet.

 The Nun (1952/1971)